-You may shower 48 hours after surgery.
+You may shower after your first post-op appointment, approximately 1-3 days after surgery.
 Have someone help you in case you become lightheaded.
 We recommend taking the prescribed nausea medication 30 minutes before your first shower.

-· To shower:

-- 1. If you have drains, use a lanyard or tie a clean shoelace around your neck and attach drain bulb clips to it.
+- · To shower: - 1.
+If you have drains, use a lanyard or tie a clean shoelace around your neck and attach drain bulb clips to it.
 This will keep the drains out of the way while you shower. - 2.
 Take a warm, not hot shower. - 3.
 Do not take a bath or swim. - 4.
 Wash your face with the facewash provided. - 5.
-Gently wash over and around the incision sites with the Hibiclens soap provided for the first week after surgery.
-Do not avoid incisions-apply Hibiclens with your fingers with gentle circular motion around the areas and rinse. - 6.
-Wash your hair, if desired, with your own shampoo and conditioner. - 7.
+Gently wash over and around the incision sites with the Hibiclens soap provided for the first week after surgery to reduce the risk of infection.
+Do not avoid incisions apply Hibiclens with your fingers with gentle circular motion around the areas and rinse. - 6.
+Wash your hair, if desired, with your own shampoo and conditioner - 7.
 Gently pat skin and dry with a clean towel. - 8.
-DO NOT apply lotion, powder or creams to your incisions or surgical area unless directed by our office. - · Begin skin care regimen with products provided once sutures are removed. - · Wear facial sunscreen provided daily once sutures are removed. - DO NOT tease or pull-on hair for 3 weeks so that the hair follicles near incisions are damaged. - · DO NOT wear makeup for 4 weeks. - · DO NOT tweeze, wax, or bleach facial hair for 4 weeks. - · DO NOT dye or color hair for 4 weeks. - · DO NOT get BOTOX for 6 weeks. - · DO NOT submerge the incisions in water for at least 6 weeks, or until incisions are completely healed. - · DO NOT have dental work for 6 weeks, excluding emergencies. - · Wear loose, comfortable clothing.
+Do NOT apply lotion, powder or creams to your incisions or surgical area unless directed by our office. - \cdot Do NOT tease or pull on hair for 3 weeks so that the hair follicles near incisions are damaged. - · Begin skin care regimen with products provided once sutures are removed. - · Wear facial sunscreen provided daily once sutures are removed. - · DO NOT wear makeup for 4 weeks. - DO NOT wear glasses for 4 weeks.
+You may wear contact lenses. - · DO NOT tweeze, wax, or bleach facial hair for 4 weeks. - · DO NOT dye or color your hair for 4 weeks. - · DO NOT wear earrings for 6 weeks. - · Avoid dental work for 6 weeks. - · Wear loose, comfortable clothing.
 Avoid tops that must be pulled over your head until your drains have been removed.
 Tops that button or zip up are ideal for the first few days of recovery.